rustyconover/muid-zero-knowledge-proof/README.md

 Where

-`private_key` is the private key of the Muid owner which is 16 bytes.
+* `private_key` is the private key of the Muid owner which is 16 bytes.
+An example is: `3f06e5b0d027fb4e33a5207dd112892e` which is the hex encoded key for the Muid with the public name of "Homeless Flea".
-`Length` is the length or difficulty of the Muid key.
+* `Length` is the length or difficulty of the Muid key.
+Typically this is >6.
-`X` is the public prefix of the key.
+* `X` is the public prefix of the key.
 This will typically be the friendly name of the Muid.

-Where X is a specified public prefix which is used as an identity at [microprediction.org](https://www.microprediction.org).
+An example is `603e1e55f1ea0ded22e4b4ce7f532f44` which when converted to a Muid is "Homeless Flea".